Where Women Don’t Dance

-Where Women Don’t Dance is a film that celebrates one woman’s strength and perseverance in her culture and career.
+Where Women Don’t Dance celebrates one woman’s strength and perseverance in her culture and career.

 Choreographer Nejla Y. Yatkin’s family disapproves of her pursuit of a career in dance, a bold departure from custom in her culture.
 Hers is an inspiring story that translates beyond the personal.